cryptax/droidlysis/README.md

 ## SQLite database

-This field is particularly useful when you are processing a directory of samples and later want to scan through properties DroidLysis found in them.

-By default, you will find the database in the directory `droidlysis.db`.

-The results are stored in a table named `samples`.
+If you want to process a directory of samples, you'll probably like to store the properties DroidLysis found in a database, to easily parse and query the findings.
+In that case, use the option `--enable-sql`.
+This will automatically dump all results in a database named `droidlysis.db`, in a table named `samples`.
 Each entry in the table is relative to a given sample.
 Each column is properties DroidLysis tracks.

 For example, to retrieve all filename, SHA256 sum and smali properties of the database: